 Dana-Farber Cancer Institute Brigham and Women's Hospital Harvard Medical School

 Allogeneic hematopoietic stem cell transplantation (HSCT) is widely used in the treatment of patients with hematologic malignancies, but continues to be associated with severe toxicities.
 Both the effectiveness and toxicity of HSCT are mediated by donor T-cells in the stem cell graft.
 Those T cells that target antigens expressed on recipient leukemia cells play an important role in eradicating residual tumor cells and preventing leukemia relapse after transplant.
 In contrast, T cells that target antigens expressed by normal tissues in the recipient are the primary mediators of graft versus host disease (GVHD) and thus lead to substantial toxicities.
 My laboratory focuses on the assessment of donor immune function after HSCT and characterization of the immune mechanisms responsible for graft versus leukemia (GVL) and GVHD....
 Read more about Jerome Ritz, MD

-Dr. Lee Rubin, co-leader of the HSCI Nervous System Diseases Program, has a broad experience in both academia and industry, particularly in the realms of cell-based assays and drug discovery.
-He received his PhD in neuroscience from the Rockefeller University and had postdoctoral training, also in Neuroscience, at Harvard Medical School and Stanford University School of Medicine....
+Dr. Lee Rubin, co-leader of the HSCI Nervous System Diseases Program, has a broad experience in translational neuroscience research in both academia and industry. ...
 Read more about Lee L. Rubin, Ph.D.

 Co-chair, Harvard Department of Stem Cell and Regenerative Biology Senior Investigator, Islet Cell and Regenerative Biology, Joslin Diabetes Center